ACV Washington Job Postings Settlement (Closed)

-ACV denies any wrongdoing and contends that it complied with the law.
+ACV denied any wrongdoing and contended that it complied with the law.
 It agreed to the settlement to avoid the cost and uncertainty of continued litigation, without admitting liability.
-The case is pending in King County Superior Court in Washington.
+The case was pending in King County Superior Court in Washington.
+Important: the June 29, 2026 claim filing deadline has passed, so this settlement is now closed and no new claims can be filed.

-The settlement is valued at up to $2.7 million.
-Eligible class members who file a valid claim are estimated to receive between about $1,722.43 and $5,000.
-The exact per-person amount depends on court-approved attorneys' fees and costs and the number of valid claims that are filed, so the final figure may differ from the estimate.
+The settlement was valued at up to $2.7 million.
+Eligible class members who filed a valid claim were estimated to receive between about $1,722.43 and $5,000.
+The exact per-person amount depended on court-approved attorneys' fees and costs and the number of valid claims filed, so the final figure may have differed from the estimate.

 OpenClassActions.com does not provide tax advice; for questions about how a settlement payment affects your taxes, contact the IRS or a qualified tax professional.